 Optimize Your Profile

 Your social profile should be optimized for every social media account you are active on.
-Having all details as photos, bio and link to your website is critical.
+Having all details like photos, bio and links to your website are critical.

-The url you add in should go to a page for theat social network on your site, that page can offer a checklist with tips and tricks for the social network users, or tools that help you manage social networks more effectively, include a call to action on that page – either a signup form for your newsletter or a link that will lead them deeper into your site.
+The URL you add-in should go to a page for the social network on your site, that page can offer a checklist with tips and tricks for the social network users, or tools that help you manage social networks more effectively, including a call to action on that page – either a signup form for your newsletter or a link that will lead them deeper into your site.

 Take Advantage of Facebook Groups

 Facebook groups are a great place to participate in conversations where you provide genuine insight on a specific topic that will inevitably lead to people clicking on your profile to learn more about you which is where the previous tip of optimizing your profile comes in handy.

 As a complement to your website, you can go a step further and create your own Facebook group where members can ask questions, get support from others, and also gain direct access to you.

 There are many different ways of using LinkedIn to increase website traffic but let’s focus on three major ones here.

 Similarly to Facebook groups, you want to join relevant LinkedIn groups and be active.
 Post thoughtful comments in discussions, create your own discussions and go above and beyond to be helpful.